Get E-Book

 socket.destroy();

 The write may still be in Node's queue when destroy() runs.
 The peer may receive nothing.
-Or it may receive partial bytes.
-Or it may receive the data and then a reset depending on timing.
-Code that cares about delivery through the local write path should use end() or wait for the write callback before teardown.
+It may receive partial bytes.
+It may receive the data and then a reset, depending on timing.
+Code that cares about local write progress should use end() or wait for the write callback before teardown.

 socket.on('data', chunk => {